knaidu/problem-solving/trees/locking_in_a_tree.md

     - if none of the above are locked, then mark node as locked
 - To unlock
     - mark node as unlocked
-    - update all nodes in the path to parent decrementing their lock count
+    - update all nodes in the path to parent and decrement their lock count

 ## Code
 ```ruby